 Remember, it's a legal document so that writing used will be heavy.
 There will be many technical terms included.
 So, it's always advised that both parties have a lawyer.
 They will help you in preparing and dealing with these documents.

-6. Site conditions can differ—and it'll effect construction contracts
+6. Site conditions can differ—and it'll affect construction contracts

 Different site conditions will impact construction costs.
 It can also cause delays in breaking ground.
 It's important that contractors developing these contracts know what to include.
 You want to use language and include clauses that protect against unforeseen circumstances.